aurelilia/gamegirl/README.md

 # GameGirl
-A Gameboy (Color/Advance) emulator written in Rust, whose GG/GGC core is a rewrite of [gamelin](https://git.angm.xyz/ellie/gamelin).
+A Gameboy (Color/Advance) emulator and debugger written in Rust, whose GG/GGC core is a rewrite of [gamelin](https://git.angm.xyz/ellie/gamelin).
 [Try it in your browser!](https://gamegirl.angm.xyz)